Xd3m0n/BBHHBugScanner/README.md

 This tool will help you to findout bugs of sites searching google using dork.

-Usages : python2 Scanner.py
+Usages : python2 scanner.py

-After running the tool just write the dork and it will search google and if found any site having bug that will be shown.
+After running the script just write the dork and it will search google and if found any site having bug that will be shown.

 It requires python 2.7 and python beautifullSoup